BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 **IMPORTANT:** refer to the "important note" heading in the markdown linked [here](setup/SCRIPTS.md).
 You will need to change a few lines of code in order to get submit_hal to run on your own device; according to [hal setup documentation](https://github.com/pfenninglab/halLiftover-postprocessing/blob/master/hal_install_instructions.md), the paths must be hardcoded without use of "~".
 This unfortunately means that these lines must be hard-coded.

 ## Usage
+First, run your ATAC-seq narrowPeak files through the [ENCODE ATAC-seq pipeline](https://github.com/ENCODE-DCC/atac-seq-pipeline/tree/master), and inspect the html QC reports that it generates.
+These will be the four input datasets representing two species and two tissues.
 ### Integrated script: main.sh
 main.sh prompts the user for inputs.
 If you mistype something, use Ctrl+C to stop the program so that you can start over.
 #### Example inputs